pangeo-data/pangeo/docs/quickstart.rst

 The Use Case Gallery demonstrates real-world science applications of the Pangeo stack.
 The use cases are formatted as `Jupyter Notebooks`_, a self-describing computational document including text, code, and figures.
+A great way to get started is to find a use case that is similar to the analysis you want to do and modify it to suit your needs.

 .. toctree::
   :maxdepth: 2